 Be a good listener.
 It’s not about just asking questions but making sure you understand the answers.
 You need to understand what the doctor says about your next steps.

-She could suggest a treatment, a new drug, more tests or nothing at all.
-Make sure you leave understanding your condition and her plan for you.
+They could suggest a treatment, a new drug, more tests or nothing at all.
+Make sure you leave understanding your condition and their plan for you.

 Some other suggestions:

 Take notes.
 If there’s a lot of information, it’s helpful to jot down key points.
-If you have someone with you, he could help with that.
+If you have someone with you, they could help with that.

 Speak up if you’re confused.
 Sometimes, doctors speak in jargon and use technical words.
 So keep asking until you understand.
 If you don’t ask, your doctor may assume you get it.